kiki-lamb/drumtool/README.md

 DrumTool uses arirusso's https://github.com/arirusso/topaz and https://github.com/arirusso/unimidi gems for MIDI I/O and synchronization.

-DrumTool source code files look like this:
+DrumTool source code files look like this (or at least, it would look like this if people actually wrote this many comments while performing):

      bpm 112
      lp x40                # Loop every 4 bars.